jonnymind/SIRPAS/Source/Base_Module/Skills/Stabilize.md

-## Stabilize {#BaM-s-stabilize}
+## Stabilize

-@(dd skill_stabilize)
+@(dd stabilize)
 {
   "*Name": "Stabilize",
-  "*Brief": "Prevents a charactrer from dying out of heavy wounds", "Base": "I",
-  "Type": "E",
-  "Prereq": "-",
-  "Spec": ""
+  "*Brief": "Prevent a fallen companion from dying", "Category": "Skill/combat",
+  "Cost": "1 TT/Easy"
 }

 The character can perform a *hard* simple check in order to save the life